ShunChi100/Random_stuff/note_lecture3.md

 MDS, from Mark Schmidt's lecture

 ### Maximum Likelihood Estimation
 Maximum likelihood estimation (MLE) is the procedure of finding the values of $\Theta$ for a given data set which make the likelihood function a maximum [1].
 Here the likelihood function is simply the probability that the event leading to the given data happens.
-Taking coin flipping as an example, we have observed three heads and two tails in five trails of the same coin.
-The number of heads in a given number of trails forms a binomial distribution with probability $p$.
-Here $p$ is the probability of head in a toss.
+Taking coin flipping as an example, we have observed three heads and two tails in five trials of the same coin.
+The number of heads in a given number of trials forms a binomial distribution with probability $p$.
+Here $p$ is the probability of a head in a toss.
 We are not sure if the coin is fair or not.
 However, we want to estimate the most likely $p$ for this coin based on our observations.
 MLE can help here.
 The procedure is the following:

 * Calculate the likelihood as a function distribution parameter $\Theta$.
 Here $\Theta$ is $p$ in the binomial distribution case
 $$\mathcal{L}(p) = (_{5}^{3})p^3(1-p)^2 = 10p^3(1-p)^2$$